Revised: March 2018

 - The Board of Trustees recognizes the right of individuals to question materials in the District collection.
 A library customer questioning material in the collection is encouraged to talk with designated members of the staff concerning such material.
 To formally state his or her opinion and receive a written response, a customer may submit the form provided for that purpose.

-The Internet is currently an unregulated medium.
-While the Internet offers access to materials that are enriching to users of all ages, the Internet also enables access to some materials that may be offensive, disturbing, or illegal.
-There is no guarantee that information obtained through the Internet is accurate or that individuals are who they represent themselves to be.
-The library district recognizes that it cannot fully control the amount of material accessible through the Internet but will take reasonable steps to apply to the Internet the selection criteria stated in the Collection Development Guidelines and Procedures.
+- The library district recognizes that it cannot fully control the content accessible through the Internet but will take reasonable steps to apply to the Internet the selection criteria stated in our Collection Development Guidelines and Procedures.

 XV.
 Uniform Policy